kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 ## Goals

-- Add high level profiles which downstream implementations can subscribe to in order to run tests for the associated supported feature sets.
+- Add high-level profiles which downstream implementations can subscribe to in order to run tests for the associated supported feature sets.
 - Add a reporting mechanism where conformance results can be reported back to the Gateway API project and provide "badges" to visibly decorate the